physiopy/phys2bids/README.md

 BrainWeb participants, welcome!
 We have a milestone [here](https://github.com/physiopy/phys2bids/milestone/5) as a collection of issues you could work on with our help.
 Check the issues with a `BrainWeb` label.
 Of course, they are only suggestions, so feel free to tackle any issue you want, even open new ones!
-You can also contact us on Gitter, in the BrainHack Mattermost (#physiopy), and don't hesitate to contact [Stefano](https://github.com/smoia) in other ways to jump in the development!
+You can also contact us on Gitter, in the BrainHack Mattermost (<a href="https://mattermost.brainhack.org/brainhack/channels/physiopy">#physiopy</a>), and don't hesitate to contact [Stefano](https://github.com/smoia) in other ways to jump in the development!

 **The project is currently under development**.